-Employability Plan 2020
+Employability Plan 2022

-Schools and colleges should seek to help young people with SEND to aspire to a wide range of destinations and to realise these aspirations.
-Providing students with taster opportunities, work experience, mentoring, enterprise education, access to role models and inspiring speakers can all help to achieve this.

-The SEND Gatsby Benchmark Toolkit, 2018
+'Schools and colleges should seek to help young people with SEND to aspire to a wide range of destinations and to realise these aspirations.
+Providing young people with taster opportunities, work experience, mentoring, enterprise education, access to role models and inspiring speakers can all help to achieve this.' - The SEND Gatsby Benchmark Toolkit

-Our aim is to provide opportunities and experiences for pupils and support their drive and desire to gain employment.
+Our aim is to provide opportunities and experiences for young people and support their drive and desire to gain employment.
 We want to equip them with the skills necessary to gain successful employment and achieve their ambitions.